The-CF-Project/CarFigures/assets/PRIVACY_POLICY.md

 - Server (or guild) IDs, this is used to store settings necessary to the bot's operation
 - Channel IDs, this is used to know in which channel should the collectibles spawn

-### In addition, the following data proper to CarFigures is created and used:
+### In addition, the following data proper to CarFigures is created and used

 - The list of collectibles owned by a user of the service
 - A history of trades done on collectibles, including the users that once owned the said collectible but do not anymore